Thevitebsk/4me/README.md

 this language is being rewriten right now

 also just to let you know.
-This language was NOT made in Roft
+This language was NOT made in Roff nor it uses it in it's examples